4Vitalii5/nest-nook/README.md

 1. **Real-Time Property Availability**:

    - **Challenge:** Ensuring accurate real-time property availability was difficult due to inefficient database queries.
-   - **Solution:** An effective database schema was developed and implemented and queries were optimized, which allowed us to quickly obtain up-to-date information about real estate availability in real time.
+   - **Solution:** An effective database schema was developed and implemented, and queries were optimized, which allowed us to quickly obtain up-to-date information about real estate availability in real time.

 2. **Payment Processing**: